 Bradford City FC is committed to equality, inclusion and anti-discrimination as part of The Football League’s Code of Practice.
 Bradford City FC will commit to a programme of raising awareness and educating, investigating concerns and applying relevant and proportionate sanctions, campaigning, widening diversity and representation and promoting diverse role models, which we believe are all key actions to promote inclusion and eradicate discrimination within football.
 This Equality Policy will be reviewed and updated, if required, on an annual basis.

-Signed: Stefan Rupp Edin Rahic James Mason
+Stefan Rupp Edin Rahic James Mason

-Joint Chairman Joint Chairman Chief Operating Officer
+Co-chairman Co-chairman Chief Operating Officer